 On July 1, 1999, the St. Augustine Technical Center, which was operated by the St. Johns County School Board, converted to become the state's first charter technical career center under the name of First Coast Technical Institute.
 It subsequently was renamed First Coast Technical College and recently reauthorized its charter on July 1, 2013.
-Lake Technical Center became a conversion charter technical career center in July 2004, and recently reauthorized its charter on July 1, 2014, and changed their name to Lake Technical College.

-&lt;sup>1 This institution is now named Daytona State College.
+1 This institution is now named Daytona State College.